Analytics Query Language (GAQL)

 Keywords

-The following are reserved keywords in GAQL:
+The following are reserved keywords in AQL:

-GAQL keywords are not case sensitive
+AQL keywords are not case sensitive.

 Axis Expressions